A focus on long-term performance

-Your investment choices will probably change over time.
+Your investment goals will probably change over time.
 What’s right for you at age 25 may not be right for you as you get closer to retirement when you may want a more stable option to give you certainty over your future finances.

 Take the opportunity to consider the mix of each asset class that best suits your circumstances.

-QSuper’s Investment Choice calculator may help you design an investment mix that suits you.
+The QSuper Investment Choice calculator may help you design an investment mix that suits you.

 5 reasons why it is worth getting your head around salary sacrificing